Hello! Thanks for your interest in me and my work.

 My website has been around for a while and I’ve had some high-trafficked posts – so I get a lot of e-mails about advertising (and “advertising”).
 Until recently, I had a brisk, information-heavy advertising page.
 Then I rewrote it.
 Partly because I’m neither brisk nor information-heavy, but mainly because I’m not interested in making money in ways I’m not fully engaged with.

 Almost all of the things I’ve found most successful, most lucrative and most vocationally rewarding in the long run are things I’ve enjoyed and truly believed in.
-Time and again, caring about the work I’m doing turns that work into something I’m proud of and can rely on to propel me towards bigger, better things…
+So I’m sticking with that as a strategy.

-This blog is about travel and travel writing, narrative fiction & non-fiction, storytelling and the transformative value of failure and of looking enormously stupid in front of strangers (because this is how I seem to travel.
+This blog is about travel, storytelling and the transformative value of failure and of looking enormously stupid in front of strangers (because this is how I seem to travel.
 You have to work with what you’re given).

 My guiding principles include: